c0ded00d1e12/ecen224/_labs/getting-started.md

 5. Now that you are logged into your Pi Z2W, we will download a script that will install all the dependencies we will need for future labs.

     First, run this command:

+{% include code_header.html %}
 ```bash
 wget https://byu-cpe.github.io/ecen224/assets/scripts/install.sh
 ```
 *(For a long command like this, it's easiest to copy and paste it into the terminal.
 Use `Ctrl+Shift+V` to paste into the terminal.)*

    This will download the script to your Pi.

    Next, run:

+{% include code_header.html %}
 ```bash
 chmod +x install.sh
 ```
 This command will change permissions on the script, allowing you to execute (run) the .sh file.
 Lastly, run the script with:

+{% include code_header.html %}
 ```bash
 ./install.sh
 ```
 You will see print statements in the terminal logging the installation process.
 For the last step, it will ask for your password to apply all of the changes.
 This is the password you set on your Pi Z2W.
 Once you have entered your password and the script has finished, reboot your Pi with this command:

+{% include code_header.html %}
 ```bash
 sudo reboot
 ```